 When seen from above – especially at night – Las Vegas is the city of light.
 Its massive entertainment areas are constantly flooded in the light of countless LEDs and neon signs, providing its millions of visitors with a constant flood of artificial sunlight.
 “Green” is the keyword for most of its venues today – in recent years, not only its casinos and theaters but its red carpet events and even street lights have become environmentally friendly, reducing the city’s carbon footprint and energy consumption by a great deal.
 For many, “Is it green?” has become one of the 5 most frequently asked casino questions, which has encouraged the owners to invest in sustainability of their “product” over the years, setting an example for similar locations around the world.

 Las Vegas might be one of the biggest entertainment hubs in the Americas but it’s not the only one – the US has a massive industry constantly pumping out fresh content to be shown on the silver screen.
-While most people don’t think of it as a business with a big carbon footprint, it is – Hollywood produces tonnes of waste, from studio sets to coffee cups – each year, not to mention all the power it consumes with lighting and such.
+While most people don’t think of it as a business with a big carbon footprint (how damaging can online slots be?), it is – Hollywood produces tonnes of waste, from studio sets to coffee cups – each year, not to mention all the power it consumes with lighting and such.
 And this may come as a surprise for some – sustainability and eco-friendly policies among the priorities for most major film studios in Hollywood.

 According to a press release published by the MPAA in 2016, its member companies have prevented over 23,000 tons of solid waste from entering landfills in the previous year.
 This represents more than 70% of their waste production – and this has been the case for more than four years now.
 Plus, MPAA studios are actively involved not only in reducing their water and paper consumption and CO2 emissions but also actively promoting the cause of sustainability through stories and campaigns as well as everyday practices.
 “It’s a great honor to represent studios that use their global platforms to raise awareness about the importance of sustaining our environment, while also bringing innovative and green-friendly policies to practice every day”, MPAA Chairman and CEO Senator Chris Dodd said in a statement.
 More information and infographics about the studios’ policies and records can be found here.